Combined Heat and Power Systems (CHP)

 CHP systems have been in use for some time in Northern Ireland in large scale installations such as hospitals and leisure centres.
 Domestic sized models are now on the market.

-This reduction will be enhanced if all the free electricity generated by the boiler is used rather than going back on to the grid.
+This cut will be enhanced if all the free electricity generated by the boiler is used rather than going back on to the grid.
 Power NI will buy back electricity which is spilled onto the grid but at a cost which is below the supply cost.
-Installing one of these units will also have a positive impact on the environment as they will reduce CO2 emissions from the property.
+Installing one of these units will also have a positive impact on the environment as they will cut CO2 emissions from the property.

 You should make sure that your property is properly insulated before installing renewable technologies.

 NI Energy Advice offers independent and impartial energy advice to domestic householders in Northern Ireland - plus referrals to energy grants and other sources of help.